Tempo logotype

 Key Takeaways

-• Tempo provides a Jira-native SPM suite that adds portfolio governance, financial management, and capacity planning.
+• Tempo offers a Jira-native SPM suite that adds portfolio governance, financial management, and capacity planning on top of the Jira system engineering teams already use.

-• ClickUp is an all-in-one work management platform that pulls tasks, docs, dashboards, and AI together across departments – and positions as an alternative to Jira.
+• ClickUp is an all-in-one work management platform that pulls tasks, docs, dashboards, and AI together across departments – positioned as a unified surface for engineering and operational teams looking to streamline disjointed tooling workflows.

-• For Jira-standardized organizations, Tempo avoids Jira-replacement risk and pulls governance intelligence from real work data.
+• For Jira-standardized organizations, Tempo keeps Jira as the system of record and pulls governance intelligence from real Jira work data – no platform switch required.

-• Tempo's governance abilities land with PMOs and finance teams that need auditability.
+• ClickUp's consolidation story lands with teams chasing simplicity.
+Tempo's governance story lands with PMOs and finance teams that need auditability.

 Buyers evaluating a modular alternative to ClickUp are usually asking a sharper question than "which tool is better?"
 They're asking whether consolidation or governance is the more important unsolved problem.

-ClickUp's pitch is consolidation – replace your point tools with one platform and run your workspace from a single surface.
-Tempo's pitch is governance – keep Jira as the delivery system of record and add financials, capacity, and portfolio intelligence on top.
+ClickUp's pitch is consolidation – replace your point tools with one platform, apply AI across all of it, and run your workspace from a single surface.
+Tempo's pitch is governance – keep Jira as the delivery system of record and add financial, capacity, and portfolio intelligence on top of it.

-Replacing Jira to get portfolio governance usually introduces more risk – migration cost, workflow reconfiguration, field mapping, and the multi-quarter drag of change management.
+Replacing Jira to get portfolio governance tends to introduce more risk than it removes – migration cost, workflow reconfiguration, field mapping, and the multi-quarter drag of change management.
 Keeping Jira and adding portfolio control is a different trade.

-This page compares the two products on primary purpose, financial depth, capacity planning, time tracking, AI, and Jira integration.
+This page compares the two products on primary purpose, financial depth, capacity planning, time tracking, AI, and Jira integration – without pretending either is a universal answer.

 How do ClickUp and Tempo compare?

-Tempo has a Jira-native strategic portfolio management (SPM) suite with 30,000+ customers and 15+ years on the Atlassian Marketplace.
-Its suite – Tempo Structure PPM, Timesheets, Capacity Planner, Financial Manager, Custom Charts, and Gantt Charts for Structure PPM – is built for PMO directors, finance/FP&A, and engineering leaders who need portfolio-level visibility into cost, capacity, and delivery performance pulled from Jira.
+Tempo has a Jira-native strategic portfolio management (SPM) suite with 30,000+ companies and 15+ years in the Atlassian ecosystem.
+Its suite – including Tempo Structure PPM, Tempo Timesheets, Tempo Capacity Planner, Tempo Financial Manager, and Tempo Custom Charts – is built for PMO directors, finance/FP&A, and engineering leaders who need portfolio-level visibility into cost, capacity, and delivery performance pulled from Jira.

 What each solution is best for